Approximating orbifold spectra using collapsing connected sums: Orbifolds with boundary and with connected sum metrics

+If $K$ is a compact oriented Riemannian orbifold that does not have singular points on the boundary, then $K$ admits a collar by \cite[Theorem~1.1.7]{schwarz}.
+The hypotheses that $K$ is oriented and Riemannian are required for $\nu$ to be defined.
 For the remainder of the paper, we assume that all Riemannian orbifolds are compact and oriented.
-If the orbifold has boundary, we assume that there are no singular points on the boundary and that the orbifold is collared.
-When we glue two orbifolds with boundary together, as in Section~\ref{construction}, we choose orientations on the two orbifolds in such a way that the connected sum has a natural orientation.
+If the orbifold has boundary, we will assume that there are no singular points on the boundary and that the orbifold is collared.